pop-os/wayland-protocols/GOVERNANCE.md

 5. At the conclusion of the discussion period, the new membership is established unless their application was NACKed by a 1/2 majority of all existing member projects.
+6. Member projects may vary their point(s) of contact by proposing the addition and/or removal of points of contact in a message to the wayland-devel mailing list, subject to approval as in points 4 and 5 above.

 ### 1.3.
 Ceasing membership